John 2:12-25 Study questions Surgery: Opening Up Our Lives to God

 7) Did the disciples at the time understand the connection between Jesus body and the temple?
 What is the connection.
 Please use relevant scripture verses as much as possible.
 (John 2:19,21)

-8) What is John's purpose of writing the Gospel of John? (cf. John 20:30-31) Contrast the way the disciples (2:22) and the Jews (2:23) came to have a greater belief in Christ.
+8) What is John's purpose of writing the Gospel of John? (cf. John 20:30-31) Contrast the way the disciples (John 2:22) and the Jews (2:23) came to have a greater belief in Christ.
 Application: Trace the ways that your faith has grown over the years.
 Share what events, passages, miracles, etc. has stimulated your faith to grow?

 9) The words 'to trust,' 'to have faith,' 'to believe,' and 'to entrust' are all the same Greek word (pistueo, pistis).Note how frequently it is used in verses 22-24.
 Why is it that Jesus would not put His trust in the believers seeing that they put their trust in Him?
 Application: Is the Lord able to fully trust you?